brettalford/Grocery-store-router/README.md

 # Grocery-store-router
-Uses A* algorithm and nearest neighbor heuristic to solve the traveling salesman element and find the optimal grocery route
+Uses A* algorithm and nearest neighbor heuristic to solve the traveling salesman element and find an approximation of the optimal grocery route
+It isn't garunteed to be the optimal route due to the traveling salesman problem making it an n-hard problem but the hueristic makes it better than randomly choosing.